voodoocreation/jest-mocks/README.md

 ### `mockWithResolvedPromise(value)`
-Returns a Jest Mock that will instantly resolve with the provided `value` when called.
+Returns an `async` Jest Mock that will instantly resolve with the provided `value` when called.

 ### `mockWithRejectedPromise(error)`
-Returns a Jest Mock that will instantly be rejected with the provided `error` when called.
+Returns an `async` Jest Mock that will instantly be rejected with the provided `error` when called.